top of page

 • Support Local Fire and Emergency Services.
 Increase federal grants for rural fire departments and emergency response systems to ensure no community is cut off from lifesaving services.

-• Treat Broadband as a Utility—Not a Luxury.
+• Treat Broadband as a utility.
 Invest in last-mile expansion so rural communities have reliable, affordable internet.
 Require accountability from providers receiving federal funds.
-Broadband is economic development, education, healthcare, and public safety.

 Vote Tomana